google/vim-searchindex/README.md

 # vim-searchindex

-This plugin shows how many times does a search pattern occur in the current buffer.
+This plugin shows how many times a search pattern occurs in the current buffer.
 After each search, it displays total number of matches, as well as the index of a current match, in the command line: